pypa/setuptools/docs/build_meta.rst

 ``python setup.py bdist`` or ``python setup.py bdist_wheel`` generate a
 distribution bundle and ``python setup.py install`` installs the distribution.
 This interface makes it difficult to choose other packaging tools without an overhaul.
-Because ``setup.py`` scripts allowed for arbitrary execution, it proved difficult to provide a reliable user experience across environments and history.
+Because ``setup.py`` scripts allow for arbitrary execution, it is difficult to provide a reliable user experience across environments and history.

 `PEP 517 <https://www.python.org/dev/peps/pep-0517/>`_ therefore came to
-rescue and specified a new standard to package and distribute Python modules.
+the rescue and specified a new standard to package and distribute Python modules.
 Under PEP 517:

-    a ``pyproject.toml`` file is used to specify what program to use for generating distribution.
+    A ``pyproject.toml`` file is used to specify what program to use for generating the distribution.

     Then, two functions provided by the program, ``build_wheel(directory: str)`` and ``build_sdist(directory: str)`` create the distribution bundle at the